simonw/s3-credentials/README.md

 - `--duration 15m`: For temporary credentials, how long should they last?
 This can be specified in seconds, minutes or hours using a suffix of `s`, `m` or `h` - but must be between 15 minutes and 12 hours.
 - `--username TEXT`: The username to use for the user that is created by the command (or the username of an existing user if you do not want to create a new one).
 If ommitted a default such as `s3.read-write.static.niche-museums.com` will be used.
 - `-c, --create-bucket`: Create the buckets if they do not exist.
 Without this any missing buckets will be treated as an error.
+- `--prefix my-prefix/`: Credentials should only allow access to keys in the S3 bucket that start with this prefix.
 - `--public`: When creating a bucket, set it so that any file uploaded to that bucket can be downloaded by anyone who knows its filename.
 This attaches the [public bucket policy](#public-bucket-policy) shown below.
 - `--read-only`: The user should only be allowed to read files from the bucket.
 - `--write-only`: The user should only be allowed to write files to the bucket, but not read them.
 This can be useful for logging and backups.